-and two servants.
-The James Schack House (Figure 85), at 1416 E. Roy is an eclectic design, with an M-shaped roof forming an L with a gable roof to its left.
+Four years after arrival in Seattle, James Schack was not only an esteemed architect, but a prosperous one.
+He purchased property on East Roy Street, just a block away from the Burwell House, to design and build the residence where he would live for the rest of his days.
+The 1910 census shows that also living in the house were his wife Artie, sons Edwin, James Jr., and John, and two servants.
+The James Schack House, at 1416 E. Roy is an eclectic design, with an M-shaped roof forming an L with a gable roof to its left.
 The house is mostly clad with shingles, but the second floor, below the M-shaped roof, is stucco panels surrounded by painted timber.
-The following year, Schack designed the J. W. Godwin house (Figure 86) for the man whose hotel he had designed two years earlier.
+The following year, Schack designed the J. W. Godwin house for the man whose hotel he had designed two years earlier.
 This house, at 1018-20 Summit Avenue, is of craftsman design with Tudor elements.
 The first floor is clad in clinker bricks, the second in half-timbers and stucco, above which are four prominent gabled roofs.
-This house is part of the Harvard Belmont District, which is both a National Historic District and a Seattle Landmark District.
+This house is part of the Harvard-Belmont Landmark District, which is both a National Historic District and a Seattle Landmark District.

 Daniel Huntington joined James Schack, the senior partner, in creating a new architecture practice, Schack & Huntington, which was active from 1907-1909.
-In 1908 they designed the first Arctic Club Building at 509 Third Avenue, which later became the Morrison Hotel (Figure 87).
-Created by and for Klondike Gold Rush veterans, the clubhouse was described in Alaska Yukon Magazine as "one of the most important business structures in the city," and in a 1912 issue of Pacific Builder and Engineer as the "richest and most commodious home of any social organization west of Chicago."
+In 1908 they designed the first Arctic Club Building at 509 Third Avenue, which later became the Morrison Hotel Created by and for Klondike Gold Rush veterans, the clubhouse was described in Alaska Yukon Magazine as "one of the most important business structures in the city," and in a 1912 issue of Pacific Builder and Engineer as the "richest and most commodious home of any social organization west of Chicago."
 It is a contributing building to the Pioneer Square Preservation District.
 Historic Seattle, which holds a preservation easement of the exterior, cites the "irregular fenestration" and "decorative masonry features with eclectic detailing" as particularly notable features.
 James Schack is believed to have been the primary designer of this building, which is currently used as supportive housing, managed by the Downtown Emergency Service Center (DESC).

-The following year, in 1909, the First Methodist Episcopal Church Building (Figure 88), located at the southwest corner of Fifth and Marion, opened its doors, designed by firm of Schack & Huntington, but generally attributed to James Schack.
+The following year, in 1909, the First Methodist Episcopal Church Building, located at the southwest corner of Fifth and Marion, opened its doors, designed by firm of Schack & Huntington, but generally attributed to James Schack.
 This was one of the most important commissions in James Schack's career.
 Three years earlier, Schack had traveled to the major western cities on a multi-week tour to seek inspiration, accompanied by the building committee members: T. S. Lippy, J. W. Efaw, and Roland Denny.
 When he returned, James Schack published a proposed architectural sketch, which presented a Romanesque design for the church.
-Perhaps influenced by cost and construction constraints, or by "the question of the
+Perhaps influenced by cost and construction constraints, or by "the question of the regrade on Fifth Avenue," Schack switched the design to a domed Beaux Arts style church.
+This building was granted Seattle Landmark status in 1985, only to be overridden by the State Supreme Court.
+However, a deal was struck with the developer such that the building would remain, and a modern tower was erected on the property.